 At a Glance

-Invite Network (formerly My Recruit) gives UserTesting customers the ability to create and launch a study with anyone, anytime—on-demand.
-It gives companies the ability to get insights from unique demographics that may not be on the UserTesting Contributor Network—people that may not be familiar with user research.
-This article shares what the experience is like for test contributors recruited through Invite Network.
+Invite Network (formerly My Recruit) gives UserTesting customers the ability to create and launch a study with anyone, anytime on-demand.
+It gives companies the ability to get insights from unique demographics that may not be on the UserTesting Contributor Network—people who may not be familiar with user research.
+This article shares the experience of test contributors recruited through Invite Network.

-Here's what your participants will see when invited to join a study set up using My Recruit:
+Here's what your contributors will see when invited to join a study set up using Invite Network:

 Invite Network contributors will first be notified that they've been selected as a contributor by you.
-Typically this is done via email but can be shared in any way that enables you to include a link to the test (e.g. Slack, company intranet, instant messenger, etc.).
+Typically this is done via email, but the invitation can be shared in any way that enables you to include a link to the test (e.g. Slack, company intranet, instant messenger, etc.).

-Your test contributors will need to install either a Chrome browser extension for desktop* or the UserTesting mobile app for their iOS or Android device to participate in your study.
-After a contributor clicks the link to ‘get started’ they'll be guided through the appropriate steps.
+If your contributors are using a mobile device, they will need to install the UserTesting mobile app for their iOS or Android device to participate in your test.
+After a contributor clicks the link to get started, they'll be guided through the appropriate steps.

-Before your contributors begin their test, they'll be given a few tips to help assure their test runs smoothly, including pointers on using the recorder, disabling notifications, and setting up the microphone.
+Before your contributors begin their test, they'll be given a few tips to help ensure their test runs smoothly, including pointers on using the recorder, disabling notifications, and setting up the microphone.

-Watch the videos below for a quick demonstration of the Invite Network test contributors' experience for desktop.
+Watch the video below for a quick demonstration of the Invite Network test contributor desktop experience.